AbhijayUpadhyay/videogame-sales-analysis/README.md

 - DataFrame manipulation: Combine sales and metadata to identify additional genre-based insights.

 #### Part Four: Predictive Modeling
-- Predict the outcome of games released in a given year and average plays by month and draw conclusions.
+- Predict the outcome of games released in a given year and average plays by month and a publisher's sales given the number of games they've released and draw conclusions.

+#### Part Five: Our suggestions based on our analysis
+- Give suggestions and insights to both physical retailers and game developers, distributors, and publishers on how to maximize sales
+- based off what factors correlate positively and heavily with number of sales and plays

 ---